IgnatovDan/bem-project/README.md

 ## Todo:

-1. remove test-rules script: move rules to a separate package and use it in devDependencies
 1. skip all exceptions in rules: show only 'validation error' results
-1. @font-face2: not used in blocks/** files
 1. BEM modifier: not allowed to duplicate style of its master BEM element
 1. @media modifier: not allowed to explicitly duplicate its master styles
 1. index.css: should be placed in the 'pages' folder